zifeo/lade/README.md

 ![Crates.io](https://img.shields.io/crates/v/lade)

-Lade (/leɪd/) is a tool allowing you to automatically load secrets from your preferred vault into environment variables.
+Lade (/leɪd/) is a tool allowing you to automatically load secrets from your preferred vault into environment variables or files.
 It limits the exposure of secrets to the time the command requiring the secrets lives.

 ![Demo](./examples/demo.gif)